AhmadSaleh99/React-Admin-Dashboard/README.md

-# Build and Deploy a React LinkedIn Clone using React and Firebase.
+# Build and Deploy a React Admin Dashboard using React.

 ## Welcome!
 Thanks for checking out this Application.